kamilklimek/moqqo/README.md

 - Login into your profile
 - Create projects
 - Add tasks to projects
+- Display projects and tasks

 Informations are saved to binary files.

 Todo:
-- Display tasks near projects
 - Delete projects
 - Delete tasks
 - Edit profile